 Enjoy Portugal’s finest details with Commerzn’s Nordic Services lifestyle management + concierge for both business and pleasure.

-We provide peace of mind when it comes to all things related with moving, living and investing in Portugal.
+Either you are relocating or having a second home in our country, we provide peace of mind when it comes to all things related with moving, living and investing in Portugal.
 Our Lifestyle Providers are available to assist you at any time of day from last-minute restaurant reservations to property search.

 We are capable of handling any situation concerning your life and assets in Portugal from overseeing home maintenance, renovations, legal paperwork, utilities, interior designers, landscapers and more.